SzilvasiPeter/mle-with-azure/2_Machine_Learning_Operations/README.md

 ## Tips and Tricks

 - Compute cluster
-  - At the second step, the compute cluster name is typod.
+  - In the second step, the compute cluster name has a typo.
 Use the `STANDARD_D2_V2` virtual machine instead of `STANDARD_D12_V2` because you will not have permission to create it.
-  - Set the minimum node to 1 and change priority from **Dedicated** to **Low Priority** which saves compute cost.
+  - Set the minimum node to 1 and change the priority from **Dedicated** to **Low Priority** which saves compute cost.
 - Model deployment
   - Navigate to **Jobs** > **Model** tab > press **Deploy** button
   - Select the compute type as `Azure Container Instance` and check in the **Enable Logging** and the **Enable Applications Insights** under the advanced settings.